 In Britain lesbian, gay and bisexual people enjoy almost full legal equality.
 Globally it’s a different story.

-Being gay is illegal in over 78 countries across the world and being a lesbian is illegal in 49.
-In 5 countries same-sex sexual activity carries the death penalty.
+Being gay is illegal in 78 countries across the world and being a lesbian is illegal in 49.
+In five countries same-sex sexual activity carries the death penalty.

 Even where it’s legal to be gay other laws often stand in the way of equality.
 In some cases gay pride marches are not allowed and neither is literature that ‘promotes homosexuality’ - which often means it simply states its existence.

 All around the world people are silenced, imprisoned, violently attacked, defined as mentally ill or murdered, just because they are lesbian, gay or bisexual.
 Stonewall is working internationally to end this persecution.

 We’re using our established lobbying skills to make sure the UK Government and European Union do all they can through their diplomacy and international aid programmes to support gay equality globally.

 We’re sharing our lobbying approach and tools with the activists fighting for their rights and risking their lives to enjoy the same levels of equality as gay people in Britain.